-You can use the exit command to exit service mode and restart the node.
+Use the exit command to exit service mode and to restart the node.

-▶ svcservicemodetask - - exit -
+► svcservicemodetask - - exit -

-This command will cause the node to be restarted.
-The node will come up in standard operating mode and will attempt to rejoin the cluster.
+This command causes the node to be restarted.
+The node comes up in standard operating mode and attempts to rejoin the cluster.

-At some point during the execution of this command the SSH and Web server connection that was being used by the user to access the node will be terminated as a result of the restart.
+At some point during the execution of this command, the SSH (secure shell) and the Web server connection that accessed the node are ended as a result of the restart.